xk1234/forumfrontend/README.md

 # Forum Frontend

-This project is a ReactJS-based frontend for a forum application, styled with Material-UI.
-It provides a sleek, responsive user interface for forum interactions, including posts, and comments.
+This project is a ReactJS and Typescript based frontend for a forum application, styled with Material-UI.
+It provides a sleek, responsive user interface for viewing posts, and allows CRUD operations to be conducted posts and comments.
+All posts and comments are viewable for logged out users, but to create, update, and delete posts requires a login.
+You can create an account by signing up with your username, and afterwards all your posts and comments will be highlighted in yellow, allowing you to update and delete them.

 ChatGPT was used to create boilerplate, write portions of this README, to debug, and to get the names of types.

+Note: These are old pictures, see the app at https://cvwoforumproject.netlify.app/ or see the video below to see the app in action
 ![alt text](post.png)
 ![alt text](login.png)